-This paper provides an overview of the progress made in implementing the recommendations from the bigeye tuna assessment review (lanelli et al., 2012).
-WCPFC has funded one position for three years to help implement the review recommendations and provided USD40k in funding for MULTIFAN-CL developments for one year (2013).
-2014 represented the second of the three years of funding.
+This paper provides an overview of the progress made in implementing the recommendations from the bigeye tuna assessment review (Ianelli et al., 2012).
+WCPFC provided additional resources to implement the review recommendations, including relevant developments of the MULTIFAN-CL software routinely used to undertake assessments.

-This paper will differ from that provided to SC9 in that we not attempt to summarize recent work - the volume is so great and has impacts throughout the bigeye stock assessment report and the many supporting documents.
-Rather we describe progress against each recommendation - as grouped by SPC-OFP (2013) into different categories (see Table A1 for further details of those recommendations implemented and associated narrative).
-It is important to note that in implementing these recommendations, where appropriate the improvements have also been made in both the skipjack and yellowfin tuna assessments.
+This paper is similar to that provided to SC10 (SA-WP-02), as we describe progress against each recommendation - as grouped by SPC-OFP (2013) into different categories (see Table A1 for further details of those recommendations implemented and associated narrative).
+It is important to note that in implementing these recommendations, where appropriate the improvements have also been made in the skipjack tuna, yellowfin tuna, and in 2015, the south Pacific albacore tuna assessments.

-Best practice: 8 out of 10 recommendations have been implemented; with the two outstanding tasks being lower priority MULTIFAN-CL developments;
+Best practice: 9 out of 10 recommendations have been implemented; with the one outstanding task being a lower priority MULTIFAN-CL development;

 Analysis of data that SPC holds: all 5 recommendations were implemented, but further work in this area will continue especially for longline CPUE and tagging data.
+We specifically recognize the analysis of the joint operational longline data set undertaken in 2015 to support the Pacific-wide bigeye modelling exercise.

-Analyses of data held by others: 1 out of 3 recommendations have been implemented by those who hold these data.
+Analyses of data held by others: 2 out of 3 recommendations have been implemented.